micedreams/tic-tac-toe/README.md

 ## How I turned my Set state flutter project into BLoC pattern flutter project

-1. First I figured out states of my flutter widgits (in this case I just have 1 state..) then I defined the state class
+1. First we need to figure out states of our flutter widgits (in this case we just have 1 state..) then we define the state class

  ```
  class TicTacToeState {